Information

 COMMUNICATION ABROAD

-Parents are often concerned when they do not hear from their son or daughter immediately after arrival.
-Your concern is natural, but in most cases, students are quite busy when they arrive to Dingle.
+Parents are often concerned when they do not hear from their child immediately after arrival.
+Your concern is natural, but in most cases, students are quite busy when they arrive in Dingle.
 Sometimes students are moving from one place to the other, participating in orientations, taking transportation, in bad cell reception areas, sleeping, etc.

-Do not worry if you do not hear from your student within the first few hours of their arrival!
-Your son or daughter will contact you when he or she gets settled in.
+Do not worry if you do not hear from your child within the first few hours of their arrival!
+They will contact you when they get settled in.
 Be assured that the on-site program staff or the Office of Global Education will always notify parents if there is a serious problem.

 CELL PHONES